Hethvardhan19/ib-exam-timetable-planner/README.md

 - Exam days are highlighted, with a pill showing subject, paper, session, and duration
 - Search across all tasks, filter by priority, hide completed, collapse all
 - Top bar tracks total days, tasks added, completed, remaining, and overall % done
-- "Download HTML" exports a self-contained copy of the planner with your current data baked in, so you can back it up or move it somewhere else
+- "Download HTML" feature to export a self-contained copy of the planner with your current data baked in, so you can back it up or move it somewhere else
-- Data saves automatically to your browser's local storage
+- Data automatically saved to the browser's local storage

 ## Note